Practical computing in this course

 - Julia

 Feel free to ask programming questions in class!
-Yes, I’m happy to answer “dumb syntax” questions, and everyone has such questions about new computer stuff.
+Yes, I’m happy to answer “dumb syntax” questions.
+Don’t worry, everyone has such questions about new computer stuff!

 Here is a guide to getting started in Matlab or Octave, which are essentially equivalent as programming languages.
 Note that Matlab, a commercial product, is more polished than free and open-source Octave.